-- 1-1 ½ Tbsp chili oil with crunchy garlic (Adjust to your spicy level; I used S&B Chili Oil with Crunchy Garlic; Sub: You can use any garlic chili oil of your choice, or use chili oil and add more fresh garlic)
+- 1–1½ Tbsp chili oil with crunchy garlic (adjust for your preferred spice level; I used S&B Chili Oil with Crunchy Garlic; you can make homemade Crunchy Garlic Chili Oil; or substitute chili oil and add fresh garlic)

-- 2 Tbsp dashi soy sauce (I used Kamada Soy Sauce Dashi Shoyu; Sub: You can use just soy sauce.
-Or if you have dashi powder or dashi, you can mix with soy sauce)
+- 2 Tbsp dashi soy sauce (I used Kamada Soy Sauce Dashi Shoyu; you can substitute 1½ Tbsp soy sauce + ¼ tsp dashi powder or dashi + ½ Tbsp water/mirin; or use plain soy sauce)

 - Gather all the ingredients.

-Start boiling 4 quarts (16 cups, 3.8 L) water in a large pot (I used a 4.5 QT Dutch oven).
+- Start boiling 4 quarts (16 cups, 3.8 L) water in a large pot (I used a 4.5 QT Dutch oven).
 Once boiling, add 1 Tbsp Diamond Crystal kosher salt and 7 oz spaghetti.

-- Stir to make sure spaghetti doesn’t stick to each other.
-Tip: I usually reduce the cooking time by 1 minute if I have to continue cooking the pasta afterward.
-Drain if you finish cooking the spaghetti first, but you should be able to cook the rest of the ingredients in 10 minutes while spaghetti is being cooked.
+- Stir to make sure the spaghetti doesn’t stick to each other.
+Tip: I usually reduce the cooking time by 1 minute if I will continue cooking the pasta in the sauce.
+Drain if you finish boiling the spaghetti first, but you should be able to cook the rest of the ingredients in 10 minutes while the pasta is boiling.

-While cooking pasta, we prepare ingredients.
-Cut and discard the ends of broccolini and cut it in half (or 2-inch pieces).
+- While boiling the pasta, prepare the ingredients.
+Cut and discard the ends of 3.5 oz broccolini and cut the stalks in half or 2-inch pieces.

-Peel the garlic clove and thinly slice it.
+- Peel 1 clove garlic and thinly slice it.

-Heat the olive oil in a large frying pan over medium heat.
-Once the pan is warm, add the shrimp.
+- Heat 1 Tbsp extra virgin olive oil in a large frying pan over medium heat.
+Once the pan is warm, add 10 shrimp.

-Season the shrimp with salt and freshly ground black pepper.
+- Season the shrimp with Diamond Crystal kosher salt and freshly ground black pepper.

-Cook both sides of the shrimp until they are almost cooked through and transfer them to a plate.
+- Fry both sides of the shrimp until they are almost cooked through.
+Then, transfer them to a plate.

-Season the broccolini with salt and freshly ground black pepper.
+- Season the broccolini with Diamond Crystal kosher salt and freshly ground black pepper.

-Stir and cook until the broccolini stem is tender.
+- Stir and cook until the broccolini stems are tender.
 Add the shrimp back into the pan.

-Stir and toss the ingredients to coat with the seasoning.
-Add the cooked spaghetti to the pan (I use a pair of tongs to pick up the spaghetti from the pot and add directly).
+- Stir and toss the ingredients to coat with the seasoning.
+Add the boiled spaghetti to the pan (I use a pair of tongs to pick up the spaghetti from the pot and add it directly).

-- Mix the spaghetti, broccolini, shrimp, and seasoning well together.
+- Mix the spaghetti and ingredients well to combine.